cakephp/docs/en/development/routing.rst

         ['controller' => $controller, 'action' => 'view', $id] );

-Elements included un-keyed in the array are treated as :term:`pass values <pass value>` and will become arguments passed to your action.
+Elements with numeric keys are treated as
+:term:`pass values <pass value>` and will become arguments passed to your action.